Breaking GUT Groups in F-Theory

 Now recall that the Yukawa couplings are given by the triple overlap of wave functions: \be \int_S {\rm Tr}(A^{0,1} \wedge A^{0,1} \wedge \Phi^{2,0}) \ee where by the trace we just mean that one should pick a gauge singlet.
-Since our wave functions are localized on the matter curves, the Yukawa couplings get contributions only from the intersection of $\Sigma_\bt$ and $\Sigma_\bfb$.
+This coupling is well-defined on Dolbeault cohomology classes.
+Since our wave functions have representatives that are localized on the matter curves, the Yukawa couplings get contributions only from the intersection of $\Sigma_\bt$ and $\Sigma_\bfb$.
 When these curves intersect, we have $a_5=0$ and $R=0$ so we must also have $a_3=0$ or $a_4=0$.
 If $a_5=a_4=0$, then up to Weyl reflections we can say that the cycles $\alpha_4$ and $\alpha_3$ shrink to zero and the singularity type is enhanced to $E_6$.
-If we wrap a membrane (or really ($p,q$) string from the perspective of the IIb space-time) on the cycles $\alpha_4, \alpha_4 + \alpha_3$ and $-2\alpha_4-\alpha_3$, giving us particles charged in the $\bt,\bt$ and ${\bf 5}$ of $SU(5)_{GUT}$ respectively, then at the $E_6$ intersection point there is a relation in homology \be (\alpha_4) + (\alpha_4 + \alpha_3) + (-2\alpha_4-\alpha_3) = 0 \ee This means that the three membranes wrapping these three cycles may be combined into a topologically trivial configuration which can be pulled off the 7-branes.
-From the perspective of the IIb space-time, it means that on this intersection the ends of the three open $(p,q)$ strings can be combined into a gauge singlet, so that the total configuration is a closed string which can be pulled off the branes.
-In terms of group theory, the statement (\ref{homrelation}) is equivalent to the fact that if we decompose the ${\bf 78}$ of $E_6$ under $SU(5)_{GUT} \times U(1)_a \times U(1)_b$, which yields $\bt_{1,1} + \bt_{-1,1} + \bfb_{0,2} + c.c$ plus additional neutral matter, then the ${\rm Tr}({\bf 78}^3)$ contains a contribution $\bt \cdot \bt \cdot \bfv$.
-Thus at such an intersection we get a contribution to the up type Yukawa coupling: \be \{ a_5 = a_4 = 0\} \quad \to \quad \bt\cdot \bt \cdot {\bf 5} \ee On the other hand, we can also argue that there is no contribution to the down type Yukawa at this $E_6$ intersection point, because $\bt \cdot \bfb\cdot \bfb$ is not neutral under $U(1)_a$ or $U(1)_b$.
-By itself this is certainly not sufficient to guarantee the absence of down type Yukawas, because both $U(1)_a$ and $U(1)_b$ are Higgsed by the VEV for the adjoint field $\Phi$ that is responsible for breaking $E_8$ to $SU(5)_{GUT}$.
-So there are no four-dimensional gauge symmetries under which the down type Yukawa is charged, and one should be suspicious that gauge invariant higher order operators of the schematic form $\bt \cdot \bfb\cdot \bfb \cdot \Phi$ on the worldvolume of the 7-branes lead to effective down type Yukawa couplings.
-In fact such higher order terms are likely present in the Lagrangian, however VEVs of the components of $\Phi$ that are charged under $U(1)_a$ and $U(1)_b$ vanish precisely at the $E_6$ type intersection where the product of wavefunctions $\bt \cdot \bfb\cdot \bfb$ is localized, so after integrating over the 7-brane worldvolume we see that the corresponding four-dimensional coupling vanishes.\footnote{More precisely, the wave functions have a gaussian spread, and one ends up with integrals of the form $\int dx \, x e^{-x^2} = 0$.}
+If we wrap a membrane (or really ($p,q$) string from the perspective of the IIb space-time) on the cycles $\alpha_4, \alpha_4 + \alpha_3 + 2\alpha_5 + \alpha_6 + \alpha_8$ and $-2\alpha_4-\alpha_3-2\alpha_5 -\alpha_6-\alpha_8$, giving us states in the $\bt,\bt$ and ${\bf 5}$ of $SU(5)_{GUT}$ respectively, then at the $E_6$ intersection point there is a relation in homology \be (\alpha_4) + (\alpha_4 + \alpha_3+ 2\alpha_5 +\alpha_6 + \alpha_8) + (-2\alpha_4-\alpha_3-2\alpha_5-\alpha_6-\alpha_8) = 0 \ee Pictorially, this means that the three membranes wrapping these three cycles may be combined into a topologically trivial configuration.
+From the perspective of the IIb space-time, it means that on this intersection the ends of the three open $(p,q)$ strings can be combined into a gauge singlet.